• Skip to primary navigation

 Smoked Ribeye cut open on serving plate

-Serve it up with some bacon wrapped asparagus and you’ll think you’ve stepped into the fancy steakhouse in town.
-This incredibly easy recipe is perfect for both beginners and experts at the smoker.
-All you need is two ingredients and your favorite smoker, and then you’ll have a five star meal on your hands!
+Looking for a new and creative way to cook your steak?
+Using the smoker has become one our favorite ways to prepare steak at home.
+The slow method of cooking locks in the juices and produces the most tender and flavorful steak.
+This incredibly easy recipe is perfect for both beginners and experts smokers.
+All you need is two ingredients and your favorite smoker, and then you’ll have a five star meal on your hands.
 Smoked meat is truly in a league of its own!

 • This is a great way to prepare more than one steak at a time.
-Smoked steak is a fabulous dish to serve to guests!
+Smoked steak is a fabulous dish to serve to guests.

 • Smoking steak is a great way to ensure good flavor and perfect doneness.
-Just follow our steps and the perfect steak is on its way!

 Overhead Image of Smoked Steak Ingredients